Bonew24/discord-privacy-terms/privacy.md

-# Privacy Policy
+# Terms of Service

 Last updated: April 11, 2025

-This Privacy Policy explains how the Discord bot **Lambina** ("the Bot"), developed by **Bonew24**, collects, uses, and protects user information.
+Welcome!
+These Terms of Service ("Terms") govern the use of the Discord bot **Lambina** ("the Bot"), developed by **Bonew24** ("we", "us", "our").

-By using the Bot, you agree to the terms outlined in this policy.
+By inviting and using the Bot on a Discord server, you agree to follow these Terms.

-## 1. Information We Collect
+## 1. Acceptable Use

-Lambina collects and stores the following data when users interact with the Bot:

-- Messages sent to the Bot.
-- User IDs and server IDs where the messages were sent.
+- You agree to use the Bot in compliance with Discord’s Terms of Service: https://discord.com/terms
+- You may not use the Bot for illegal, abusive, or harmful activities, or in any way that violates Discord’s Community Guidelines: https://discord.com/guidelines
+- We reserve the right to deny access to the Bot to any user or server that violates these Terms or abuses the service.

-## 2. How We Use the Information
+## 2. Use of Data

-The collected information is used to:

-- Process user messages and commands correctly.
-- Improve the Bot’s behavior, accuracy, and capabilities using artificial intelligence (AI) techniques.
-- Train internal models to provide a more intelligent and personalized experience.

-This information is **not used to personally identify users**, nor is it used for commercial purposes.
+- By using the Bot, you understand and agree that messages you send to the Bot may be **stored** and used to **improve its AI-based functionalities**.
+- This data is not used for advertising or commercial purposes and is not shared with third parties.

+For more information, please read our [Privacy Policy](https://your-link-to-privacy-policy).

-## 3. AI Training and Learning
+## 3. Changes to the Bot

-Messages may be used as part of the training process for the AI system that powers Lambina.
-This helps the Bot better understand language and improve its responses over time.
+We may modify, suspend, or terminate the Bot at any time without prior notice.
+We are not liable for any losses resulting from changes or downtime.

-## 4. Data Storage and Security
+## 4. Limitation of Liability

-All data is securely stored on systems controlled by **Bonew24**.
-Reasonable measures are taken to protect the information against unauthorized access, loss, or misuse.

-## 5. Data Sharing

-**We do not share any collected data with third parties.** All information is used solely for the operation and improvement of Lambina.

-## 6. User Rights

-If you wish to request data deletion or have questions about how your data is handled, you may contact us.
-We are committed to respecting your privacy and handling all requests responsibly.

-## 7. Changes to This Policy

-This policy may be updated at any time.
-The new version will be published at the same location with an updated date.
+The Bot is provided "as is" without any warranties.
+We are not responsible for any damages or losses that result from using the Bot.

-## 8. Contact
+## 5. Contact

-For any questions or concerns about this policy, you can contact us at: **andresegurado24@gmail.com**
+If you have questions or concerns about these Terms, you may contact us at: **andresegurado24@gmail.com**

 ---

-By using Lambina, you confirm that you understand and accept this Privacy Policy.
+By continuing to use Lambina, you confirm that you have read, understood, and agreed to these Terms of Service.